Salad dressing, mayonnaise, soybean and safflower oil, with salt

 Compare Salad dressing, mayonnaise, soybean and safflower oil, with salt

-See how Salad dressing, mayonnaise, soybean and safflower oil, with salt compares to other foods:
+See how Salad dressing, mayonnaise, soybean and safflower oil, with salt compares to other foods in terms of nutrition:

-- Salad dressing, mayonnaise, soybean and safflower oil, with salt vs Salad dressing, french, home recipe
+- Salad dressing, mayonnaise, soybean and safflower oil, with salt vs Oil, industrial, soy (partially hydrogenated), multiuse for non-dairy butter flavor

-- Salad dressing, mayonnaise, soybean and safflower oil, with salt vs Salad dressing, home recipe, vinegar and oil
+- Salad dressing, mayonnaise, soybean and safflower oil, with salt vs Oil, industrial, soy ( partially hydrogenated), all purpose

-- Salad dressing, mayonnaise, soybean and safflower oil, with salt vs Salad dressing, french, cottonseed, oil, home recipe
+- Salad dressing, mayonnaise, soybean and safflower oil, with salt vs Oil, industrial, soy (partially hydrogenated) and cottonseed, principal use as a tortilla shortening

 More in Fats and Oils